Find the best birthday cake recipes for kids for your children's party, including a princess cake, a polka dot cake and a giant rainbow cupcake.

 Get the recipe: Harry Potter cupcakes

 Looking for a chocolate birthday cake recipe?
-You can’t go wrong with this seriously chocolatey party cake by no less than Royal Wedding baker Fiona Cairns.
+You can't go wrong with this seriously chocolatey party cake by none other than Royal Wedding baker Fiona Cairns.

 Get the recipe: Chocolatey party cake

-Get the recipe: Soldier and castle birthday cake
+Get the recipe: Pick and mix chocolate and sweet cake